FroeMic/TUM-IN-Protein-Prediction-1/lectures/111-beta-membrane-and-accessibility.md

     * Intuitive / Literature: **Intersection of Accuracy and Coverage**
     * Optimized per Case: E.g. for Master Thesis high accuracy if more important than coverage, as experimental biologists will follow up on only a few of the found proteins in further research

+####

+#### Accessibility

+= accessibility of residues to water ❓

+**1\) Absolute Accessibility**: ASA \(square Ångstrøm, 1 Å = 0.1 nm\)

+**Long side chains may appear more accessible**: _Different amino acids have a different length of their side chain and thus the absolute accessibility per amino acid differs._

+Using absolute accessibility may lead to wrong conclusions.

+**2\) Relative Accessibility: **ASA / max ASA

+**3\) "States":**

+* buried, exposed
+* buried, intermediate, exposed

+> Note: It doesn't matter whether something is 80% or 100% exposed, but it does matter whether something is 0% or 20% exposed.
+Also, drawing the line where to set the "best" threshold between the states is discussed in academia.